MTG/essentia/doc/sphinxdoc/installing.rst

 Once your dependencies are installed, you can compile Essentia (the library) by going into its directory and start by configuring it::

-  ./waf configure --mode=release --with-python --with-cpptests --with-examples --with-vamp
+  ./waf configure --mode=release --with-python --with-cpptests --with-examples --with-vamp --with-gaia

 Use the keys:
-   ``--with-python`` to enable python bindings, ``--with-examples`` to build examples based on the library, ``--with-vamp`` to build vamp plugin wrapper.
+   ``--with-python`` to enable python bindings, ``--with-examples`` to build examples based on the library, ``--with-vamp`` to build vamp plugin wrapper, ``--with-gaia`` to build with Gaia library support.

 NOTE: you must *always* configure at least once before building!